 This course is designed to equip followers of Christ with the ability to apply the gospel in personal and specific ways to the heart and struggles of others.
 We will address both the theology and practice of gospel-centered counseling.
 Participants will be prepared to minister effectively to individuals, couples, and families with a biblical perspective on change in the context of community.
 Issues such as addictions, anxiety, anger, depression will be covered.
 Lay counselors, pastors, small group/missional community leaders, ministry staff, and anyone wanting to learn how to better care for others will all benefit from this course.

 Course participants are expected to attend the weekly class periods.
-Since the classes will include didactic teaching, group discussions, case studies, and role-plays, it is important for course participants to be present if they intend to master the material.
+Since the classes will include didactic teaching, group discussions, and case studies, it is important for course participants to be present if they intend to master the material.

 During the second semester of training, course participants will be asked to counsel an individual, couple, or family of the participant’s choice for 12 weeks.
 The person counseled may be anyone from the course participant’s life (except for family) who is seeking counsel, including anyone the participant is counseling at this time.
 Counseling meetings may take place in the participant’s home, office, or other location.